 Chief Engraver James B. Longacre of the Philadelphia Mint designed both types of the Indian Gold Dollar.
 The coin's obverse side depicts Lady Liberty wearing a Native American headdress that has the word "LIBERTY" inscribed on it.
 Around the coin's periphery appears the inscription "UNITED STATES OF AMERICA".

 The design on the reverse side depicts an agricultural wreath of corn, cotton, wheat and tobacco tied with a bow.
 This selection of produce was made to include the popular agricultural crops of both the Northern and Southern United States.
 The coin's denomination "1 DOLLAR" and the year of mintage appears inside the wreath.
-Indian Gold Dollars that were minted in New Orleans (mint mark: O), San Francisco (mint mark: S), Charlotte (mint mark: C) or Dahlonega (mint mark: D) contain a mint mark just below the bow at the bottom.
-However, coins that were minted in Philadelphia don't have any mint mark.
+Gold Dollars that were minted in New Orleans (mint mark: O), San Francisco (mint mark: S), Charlotte (mint mark: C) or Dahlonega (mint mark: D) contain a mint mark just below the bow at the bottom.
+However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.

 Proof coins were exclusively minted at the Philadelphia branch of the US Mint and confirmed proof mintage varied between 20 coins and 1,779 coins (1889).
 Definite proof mintage numbers for the years 1854 to 1858 are not totally certain.
-Proof mintage in the years 1884 - 1889 was far higher than in previous years and of other coins produced by the US Mint.
+Proof mintage of the Indian Dollar gold coin was far higher in the years 1884 - 1889 than is typical with pre-1933 U.S. gold coins.